 Coverage applies when you are more than 150 miles from home (U.S. residents with plans underwritten by Nationwide) or outside your home country (All non-Nationwide underwritten plans and all non-U.S. residents).
 Certain countries may have restrictions on arranging services for medical transport in some instances, and services are not guaranteed.
-These countries currently include Algeria, Chad, Chechnya, Congo DR, Iran, Ivory Coast, Liberia, North Korea, Palestinian Territories, Sierra Leone, Republic of South Sudan, Republic of Sudan, Syria and Somalia and is subject to change.
+These countries currently include Algeria, Chad, Chechnya, Congo DR, Cuba, Iran, Ivory Coast, Liberia, North Korea, Palestinian Territories, Sierra Leone, Republic of South Sudan, Republic of Sudan, Syria and Somalia and is subject to change.

 Why choose a Travel MedEvac Medical Premium Evacuation Plan?